shahidqureshi01/React-front-end/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
-Please note that a Graphql server should be running at port 3000 to server data asked by this app.
+Please note that a Graphql server should be running at port 3000 to serve data asked by this app.

 The page will reload if you make edits.<br />